 Still, I can think of better movies to go to.
 You might be wondering why I bothered with this one, and I might be asking myself the same question, if not for my hero, Joe Bob Briggs.
 Joe Bob Briggs was introducing this movie, live and in person, at the Nitehawk, in Williamsburg.

 Horror fans of a certain age remember Joe Bob as the host of TNT’s MonsterVision for the last four years of its ten-year run.
 That’s how I come to my Joe Bob love.
-But horror fans of an even certainer age recall his prior television engagement, Joe Bob’s Drive-In Theater, which ran for a decade on TMC.
+But horror fans of an even certainer age recall his prior, Joe Bob’s Drive-In Theater, which ran for a decade on TMC.
 I never saw Joe Bob’s Drive-In Theater, but people with knowledge of the matter assure me that his MonsterVision was just about the same show.
 He’d scrape the bottom of the network archives for movies unburdened by any concern for aesthetic, social, or moral value, like the movies that they used to show at drive-ins, and broadcast them on late-night television, since there weren’t any drive-ins to show them anymore.
 Most of his picks were horror movies that nobody had seen in years, if anyone had seen them ever.
 The Fury (1978).
 The Howling III (1987).
 Embrace of the Vampire (1995)—not strictly a lesbian vampire movie, but a vampire movie with lesbian action starring a barely legal-looking Alyssa Milano when she was still best remembered as a former child star.

-Then you’d learn somehow, and you wouldn’t remember how, that before Joe Bob was a horror host, he was one of a small handful of genre movie critics who received column-inches in legitimate newspapers.
+Then you’d learn somehow, and you wouldn’t remember how, that before Joe Bob had a TV show, he was one of a handful of genre movie critics who received column-inches in legitimate newspapers.
 You’d hunt down books like Joe Bob Goes to the Drive-In.
 You’d see the mind of the man unfold in a way that you didn’t get from the television, and you’d come to understand that Joe Bob is the drive-in in the way that the atman is the Brahman and that his columns are his process of revealing himself to himself.
 He goes way beyond gonzo.
 He’s the drive-in’s human avatar.
-He’s simultaneously the ideal audience member, a character on the screen in a movie, and a sort of high sheriff or philosopher king for connoisseurs of trashy cinema.
+He’s simultaneously the ideal audience member, a character on the screen in a low-budget movie, and a sort of high sheriff or philosopher king for connoisseurs of trashy cinema.
 He speaks in the language of drive-in movies.
 He embraces drive-in movie values.
 The concerns of these movies—blood, breasts, and beasts—are precisely the concerns of Joe Bob Briggs and the only concerns of Joe Bob Briggs, and these criteria, and only these, are the ones by which he assesses a movie.
 He dutifully tallies the quantities of each and adds them to his drive-in totals, alongside the number of dead bodies in the film, whether heads roll (or limbs, or extremities), the notable types of fu in evidence (chainsaw fu, to name a common example), and other statistics of a similar sort, plus acting nominations for the kinds of performances that disqualify you with Academy voters.
 He found his home, or maybe his level, on late-night cable television.
 But his writing, especially from before he got famous, belongs to the drive-in as Lester Bangs’ belongs to rock.
 Read some Bangs and some Briggs back to back sometime and tell me that you don’t see the resemblance.
 The same manic energy.
 The same manic love.

 But a few days later, by what I’m going to call luck, when I was checking the schedule at the Nitehawk, just to see what movies were playing in the off chance that I’d find one that would be good to take a girl to, it said, right there, in front of my eyes: